Model Submissions for Ethereum Deep Funding

 Consider this thread as your home for sharing all things related to your submissions in the deep funding challenge giving weights to the Ethereum dependency graph

-In order to be eligible for the $30,000 prize pool, you need to make a detailed write-up of model submissions.
-You may submit this even after June 30th 2025, once the deadline for the contest is over.
-However, it needs to be submitted before prize distribution is finalized.
-Another $20,000 is kept aside for community members that improve the design of the competition, as suggested here.
+In order to be eligible for the $25,000 prize pool, you need to make a detailed write-up of model submissions.
+You may submit this even after September 7th 2025, once the deadline for the contest is over.
+However, it needs to be submitted by September 20th.

 We will give additional points to submissions with open source code and fully reproducible results.
 We encourage you to be visual in your submissions, share your jupyter notebooks or code used in the submission, explain the difference in performance of the same model on different parts of the ethereum graph and share information that is collectively valuable to other participants.